ezralangat98/Fetch-API/README.md

 # Fetch-API

-# Loading and printing Text, JSON and resonse from ResT API
+# Loading and printing data in Text, JSON and resonse from Rest API